yunes-0840/Craftus-Redesigned/README.md

-Craftus Reskined is a modified version of Craftus Reloaded : https://github.com/RSDuck/craftus_reloaded with Minecraft 1.16 textures.
+Craftus Redisigned is a modified version of Craftus Reloaded : https://github.com/RSDuck/craftus_reloaded.

-This idea is not mine, it is from user https://github.com/duffparis Why I made this?
-Because duffparis repository isn't available anymore and because some people prefer the OG Minecraft textures (like me!).

 After launching it for the first time, you can change the controls in `sd:/craftus_reskined/options.ini`.
 You can also change the setting in `sd:/craftus_reskined/options.ini`.